Lego Star Wars: Rebuild the Galaxy: Casting

 Along with the release of the teaser trailer for the series, it was announced that both Ahmed Best and Mark Hamill would be reprising their roles as Jar Jar Binks and Luke Skywalker from the Skywalker Saga films.
 Other cast members include Gaten Matarazzo and Tony Revolori as the Greebling brothers, Marsai Martin as Yesi Scala, Michael Cusack as Servo, and Bobby Moynihan, who had previously contributed voice work for the franchise, voices Jedi Bob.

 During the D23 fan event on August 9, 2024, it was announced that Anthony Daniels, Kelly Marie Tran, and Billy Dee Williams would be reprising their roles as C-3PO, Rose Tico, and Lando Calrissian, as well with Naomi Ackie returning as Jannah from Star Wars: The Rise of Skywalker (2019).

-During the Star Was Celebration event on April 19, 2025, Best confirmed that he along with Matarazzo and Revolori would be reprising their roles in the second season.
+During the Star Was Celebration event on April 19, 2025, Best confirmed that he along with Matarazzo and Revolori would be reprising their roles in the sequel series.
 In addition, Ben Schwartz was cast as the Lepi smuggler Jaxxon and Ashley Eckstein reprised her role as Ahsoka Tano.
-Later that August, a trailer with a confirmed release date of September 19th, 2025 was revealed.
+Later that August, a trailer with a confirmed release date of September 19, 2025 was revealed.
 Alongside with Alan Tudyk reprising his role as K-2SO from Rogue One and Andor and Cameron Monaghan reprising his role as Cal Kestis.